 When to Refinance Your Mortgage

-Historically low mortgage rates in 2020 produced a rush to refinance.
-But while mortgage rates under 3 percent certainly generate excitement, choosing when and how to refinance requires not only keeping a close eye on rates but also a holistic approach to your finances.
+Choosing when and how to refinance your mortgage requires not only keeping a close eye on rates but also a holistic approach to your finances.

 There are a variety of reasons people choose to refinance, including reducing their monthly payment, shortening their loan term or tapping their home equity to free up some cash.

-Below are some of the top issues around refinancing that you may wish to discuss in 2021 with your lender, financial advisor and tax expert.
+Below are some of the top issues around refinancing that you may wish to discuss with your lender, financial advisor and tax expert.

 Upcoming Life Events